HOW TO APPLY

-Try to ensure your application is completed by 15 January.
+Try to ensure your application is completed by 6pm GMT on 25 January.
 As long as your course remains open, we will still receive applications from UCAS after this date, but we cannot guarantee they will be considered in the same way as on-time applications.

 You will receive an acknowledgement from UCAS once you have submitted an application, and we will also let you know by email that we have received it.
 Applications usually take between one to four weeks to process, depending on the course and time of year you apply.
 The busiest period for applications is December-February when processing times might be longer.
 If you are worried and have not heard from us, please do contact our Admissions Team as they may have been trying to get in contact with you for further information.

 Some of our courses require you to attend an interview or audition – this is indicated on individual course pages in the entry requirements section.
 Most of our interviews take place from November to May on Wednesdays, although some courses do interview on Tuesdays and Thursdays.
 Further information will be emailed to you once you have been selected for interview.